Harisshienee/Harisshienee/README.md

 ## 🚀 About Me
 - 🎓 Currently studying at HNDIT at ATI Trincomalee.
 - 🔧 Skilled in: Laravel, PHP, JavaScript, HTML/CSS, MySQL, and Java.
-- 📚 Always learning new technologies and exploring AI-driven solutions.

 ---